sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ### Prepare props

-In order to be able to use the information about cleaning fee inside the _BookingDatesForm_ we need to pass some new information from _OrderPanel_ to the form.
-OrderPanel is component that is used on _ListingPage_ and _TransactionPage_ to show the booking breakdown.
+To use the information about cleaning fee inside the _BookingDatesForm_, we need to pass some new information from _OrderPanel_ to the form.
+OrderPanel is the component used on _ListingPage_ and _TransactionPage_ to show the order breakdown.

 ```shell
 └── src